-Issue: The Sagebrush transfer will also result in a loss of students - and LCFF funding -for GUSD.
-GUSD's loss of LCFF funding as a result of the student transfer is estimated at \$2.5 million per year.
-This is assuming 350 students at \$7,200.
+Issue: The Sagebrush transfer will also result in a loss of students and LCFF funding for GUSD.
+GUSD's loss of LCFF funding, as a result of the student transfer, will vary each year based on State funding and the actual number of students that transfer.

+If 360 students transferred this year, it would be an impact of \$2.6 million.
+This is assuming 360 students at \$7,200.

 - During the proposed phase-in period, the annual reduction in revenue would be less. - The example is utilizing the 2014-15 LCFF for GUSD.
-The \$7,200 will increase each year as State funding increases. - Additional revenues will also be reduced that are not included in this analysis: Special Education, Lottery, and various other per-pupil allocations.
+The \$7,200 will increase each year as State funding increases.
+In 12 years, the impact is projected to be \$3.8 million per year. - Additional revenues will also be reduced that are not included in this analysis: Special Education, Lottery, and various other per-pupil allocations.